cheruvu1/AKSWorkshop/Lab/Module4.md

     exit

-12. Go to --> Azure Portal --> File shares --> pod-file-share --> myfile.txt --> Edit --> See the
+12. Go to --> Azure Portal --> Storage accounts --> Name starts with fcxxxxxxx

-content and Add text --> Hello from Azure Cloud Storage Account --> Pod File Share.

-From inside the Pod shell
+Storage Browser --> Data storage --> File shares --> click on pod-file-share

+Go to Browser --> myfile.txt --> Click on three dots on the right side ...

+Select the Edit option

+Add below text

-     Hello from Azure Cloud Storage Account --> Pod File Share.
+Hello from Azure Cloud Storage Account

+Click on Save button

 13. Create a 2nd Pod try to access the Storage Account